Nammi 01: Overview

-Initially unveiled at a dedicated event in August 2023, Dongfeng revealed the Nammi 01 at Auto Guangzhou on November 17, 2023, and simultaneously began pre-sale of the car to customers.
-It officially began rolling off the production line on January 6, 2024, as the first model under the newly created Nammi EV brand with a price range of 74,800 to 104,800 RMB.
+Initially unveiled at a dedicated event in August 2023, Dongfeng revealed the Nammi 01 at Auto Guangzhou on 17 November 2023, and simultaneously began pre-sale of the car to customers.
+It officially began rolling off the production line on 6 January 2024, as the first model under the newly created Nammi EV brand.

 Specifications

 The Nammi 01 is available in two different lithium iron phosphate battery packs; one with a capacity of 31.45 kWh and range of 330 km and another with a capacity of 42.3 kWh and range of 430 km, both of which are powered by a front-mounted permanent-magnet synchronous motor which has an output of 70 kW and 160 Nm of torque.

-Overseas sales
+Overseas markets

+Europe

 The Dongfeng Box is the official name of the model for the European market.
-In the summer of 2024, presentations of the electric car were held in several European countries.
+In August 2024, presentations of the model were held in several European countries.
 In Norway, Finland and Switzerland, the car is marketed as the Dongfeng Nammi Box.

-In August 2024, Dongfeng launched the RHD version for the Nepalese market under the name Dongfeng Nammi 01, followed by its introduction in Malaysia, Singapore, and Hong Kong.